Fancy (Bobbie Gentry song): Content

 The Southern Gothic style-song is told from the perspective of a woman named Fancy looking back to the summer she was 18 years old.

 Fancy and her "plain white trash" family (a baby sibling and their mother, the father having abandoned them) lived in poverty — "a one room, rundown shack on the outskirts of New Orleans".
 Her mother is terminally ill and has no way to care for the baby.

 In a last desperate act to save Fancy from the cycle of poverty, her mother spends her last money to buy Fancy a red "dancing dress", makeup and perfume, and a locket inscribed with the phrase "To thine own self be true".
 She encourages Fancy to "start movin' uptown" and to "be nice to the gentlemen, Fancy, and they'll be nice to you," saying that this is the only way Fancy will be able to gain financial independence.

 Fancy recalls her mother's parting words: "Here's your one chance, Fancy, don't let me down" and "If you want out, well, it's up to you."
 Fancy departs, never to return; shortly thereafter, her mother dies and the baby is placed in foster care.
 She becomes trapped in her new way of life, her "head hung down in shame," and vows to find a way to become "a lady someday, though (she) didn't know when or how."
 Fancy is taken in off the streets by a "benevolent man" and begins having relationships with wealthy, powerful men, which she parlays into owning a Georgia mansion and a New York City townhouse flat.
 In the present day, fifteen years after being taken in off the streets, she denounces "self-righteous hypocrites" who criticize her mother for putting Fancy into that situation, justifying both her and her mother's actions by flashing back to the distress her mother expressed when she sent Fancy onto the streets, and celebrating the prosperity she now enjoys because of her actions.

-Much of the fictional Fancy story had parallels in Gentry's own life: she too had grown up in poverty in the South, and less than a year prior to releasing the song, she married the casino magnate Bill Harrah in a marriage that would last less than a year.
+Much of the fictional Fancy story had parallels in Gentry's own life: she too had grown up in poverty in the South, and a month after the song was released, she married the casino magnate Bill Harrah in a marriage that would last four months.
 She also cited the film Ruby Gentry, from which she took her stage surname, as an inspiration for both the song and her personal life.